Frequently asked questions

 Go to our Event Office, near the big spectator tent.
 Here you can hand in what you have found, and check whether anyone has found what you have lost.

-How many volunteers will work during Holmenkollen Skifestival ?
+How many volunteers will work during Holmenkollen Skifestival?

-Where do I show up as a volunteer?
+Where do I meet as a volunteer?

 How much do I have to work?